How to Tackle the Freelancer’s Variable Income Problem

 By creating more payments, you eliminate the chances of finding your self without money for long periods of time.
 Plus, this allows you to estimate your income for the months to come and act accordingly!

-Another not-so-obvious aspect of stabilizing your income is growing your freelancing career.
-But how does someone set clear and realistic goals?
+A not-so-obvious aspect of stabilizing your variable income is growing your freelancing career.
+But how can you set clear and realistic goals that will help you do so?

 You need to define your goals through actionable tasks and milestones.
 This is going to make your goals more tangible, rather than abstract aspirations.
 Milestones allow you to chart your progress and make adjustments, if necessary.